CodeChron/fullstack-js-with-meteor-react-docs/add_routing.md

 export const Homepage = (props) => <div>{"Homepage content goes here"}</div>
 ```

+Note that we are passing in the props object from before, though we're not yet making use of it.

 ## Create a routes file and a homepage route